awegroup/ML-PW-OF-toolchain/README.md

 The toolchain automatically meshes parametrized 2D airfoils and creates the required directory infrastructure for subsequent CFD simulations.
 It was developed during a graduation project [[1]](#References) as a derivative of an earlier toolchain for 3D wings [[2]](#References).

 The 2D meshes are generated in Pointwise with O-grid topology.
-The directory infrastructure is setup for OpenFOAM cases with different Angle of Attack.
-The scripts are tailored to the parameterized Leading-Edge Inflatable (LEI) wing profiles investigated in [[1]](#References), but the functions should work with any 2D shape if the airfoil outline is changed in the main script.
+The directory infrastructure is set up for OpenFOAM cases with different angles of attack (AoA).
+The scripts are tailored to the parameterized Leading-Edge Inflatable (LEI) wing profiles investigated in [[1]](#References).
+Still, the functions should work with any 2D shape if the airfoil outline is changed in the main script.

-The CFD simulations were performed on the High Performance Computer (HPC) of the faculty of Aerospace Engineering of TU Delft.
+The CFD simulations were performed on the High-Performance Computer (HPC) of the faculty of Aerospace Engineering of TU Delft.

-For more information visit the subdirectories in this repository and have a look at the README.md files.
+For more information, visit the subdirectories in this repository and look at the README.md files.

 ## Prerequisites